 Stanford faculty are leaders in their fields, and many have received recognition by being named Pulitzer and Nobel Prize recipients, MacArthur and Fields Medal recipients.
 Despite these accomplishments, they are most distinguished by the genuine excitement they exhibit with working closely with undergradutes.
 They balance ground-breaking research with invitations to lecture around the world.
 They hold patents and poetry awards.
 They are consulted by and asked to become high-ranking government officials or noted corporate executives.
 Learn more about The Stanford Faculty.

-Stanford students find in their professors a community of scholars appreciative of diversity and bold in their outlook.
+Stanford students find in their professors a community of scholars that are both appreciative of diversity and bold in their outlook.
 These faculty members serve as research mentors and Resident Fellows, freshman advisors and internship sponsors.
 They are accessible during office hours and at dorm dinner tables.

 Stanford recognizes both the teacher and the student as scholars, a perspective that fosters mentoring relationships between faculty and students.
 This sense of collaboration creates an environment that rewards teamwork, promotes progress and challenges traditional disciplinary boundaries.

 Faculty across campus—including graduate and professional school faculty—share their interests and passions with undergraduates.
 They design freshman seminars based on their passions, lead sophomore college courses to chart a new direction in their research and teach courses at overseas campuses that provide comparative explorations of major issues.

 At each step of the undergraduate career, students meet and work closely with faculty members who will become mentors, advisors and friends.
 They will teach students as much about life as they will about the subject of their courses.Updated on September 14, 2016 10:56 AM